 I should have photographed these before they started to bolt, but they’re still lovely, aren’t they?
 The variety is Ravanello Candela di Fuoco, and the seeds were a gift from Charlene Murdock and Richard White of Nana Cardoon.
 Before the radishes get old and woody, they are mild, tender, and delicious.
 Charlene said she cooks with their pods, which I will try pickling.

 If you want to attract beneficial insects to your garden, consider planting some angelica.
 As I’ve written before, this big, umbellliferous herb is good for candying, making into liqueurs and preserves, and even as eating as a vegetable.
 Besides all that, insects love the flower heads.
 Stopping for a minute beside my angelica plants today, I saw bees and flies—several species of each—and wasps, beetles, and more.
-I wish I had an entomologist on hand to tell me exactly what all these creatures are doing.
+I wish I had an entomologist on hand to identify them all.

 On a visit to an “heirloom” rose nursery yesterday I was disappointed to find more modern roses—such as miniatures and deep purple monstrosities—than old-fashioned varieties.
 I left with two David Austin cultivars, but just a mile down the road I had to stop to inhale the scent from a big patch of native nootkas, and back at home I admired my lovely moss rose, which came back after years of continuous mowing by the man from whom we bought this farm.
 I’ll probably use a few of the moss roses along with rugosas and nootkas when I make rose preserves this evening.